Hash type - scan_hashtype

 The maximum byte depth that the scanner will search into a files content.
 The default signature rules expect a depth

-performance allows for greater scan depth over default scan_hexdepth value. (changing this may have an impact on scan
+lower scan_hexdepth instead. (changing this may have an impact on scan performance)

 Process CPU scheduling priority - scan_cpunice